Saris Extensions guarantees in supplying top-quality products at the Best Price, due to manufacturing and delivering everything in-house.

 The lower U-Value benefit of them is that they have less heat loss.
-So if you plan on having a larger skylight or more than one skylight on your extension letting in more natural light we would recommend going for triple as it will save you on your energy bills and loose less heat.
+So if you plan on having a larger skylight or more than one skylight on your extension letting in more natural light we would recommend going for triple as it will save you on your energy bills and lose less heat.

-Double Glazed Skylights tend to be lighter in weight easier for installations however they are not as good on heat loss and noise reduction as triple.
+Double Glazed Skylights tend to be lighter in weight and easier for installations however they are not as good on heat loss and noise reduction as triple.

 This all depends on the size of your new loft or extension roof.
 The skylight or skylights need to be positioned in such a way as to allow a maximum amount of light in the areas you want.
 Not forgetting leaving space for ceiling lights.
 Wall lights may be an option if a larger skylight is your main priority.